vaibhav18matere/books/README.md

    I do not get it?
 Can I make do without it?
 - The answers to these questions will help you relax, help you cut out all the needless things that make you busy—too busy to be balanced or happy.

+## Awareness
+### 1 MARCH => WHERE PHILOSOPHY BEGINS

+- we begin our journey into
+philosophy when we become aware of the ability to analyze our own minds.